-Rationale- Looking at the 6 world religions ignites an interest for the exploration other religious practices, allowing students to appreciate different cultures and whilst, identifying similarities and differences between each.
+Rationale- Looking at the 6 world religions ignites an interest for the exploration other religious practices, allowing students to appreciate different cultures and whilst, identifying similarities and differences between each

-Unit 5- Lent and Easter Themes- Exploring how Lent is celebrated in the Catholic Church today, looking at each event of holy week including the stations of the cross.
+Unit 5- Lent and Easter Themes-Exploring how Lent is celebrated in the Catholic Church today, looking at each event of holy week including the stations of the cross.
 Students will raise money for CAFOD the schools chosen charity during this time.

-Rationale: - Students learn through a lived experience in this unit, and are independently asked to raise money for CAFOD and their Lenten appeal, This unit evokes students to think about how other people live and how we can help.
+Rationale: - Students learn through a lived experience in his unit, and are independently asked to raise money for CAFOD and their Lenten appeal.
+This unit evokes students to think about how other people live and how we can help.

-Unit 6-Stewardship Themes Students use the creation story in Genesis to understand the meaning of looking after the world as a gift, this will be viewed from different religious perspectives and non-religious views.
+Unit 6- Stewardship Themes Students use the creation story in Genesis to understand the meaning of looking after the world as a gift, this will be viewed from different religious perspectives and non-religious views

-Rationale- Using religious and non-religious texts students

-build knowledge and develop skills in analysis and evaluation by thinking about who is responsible for looking after the world using evidence to support viewpoints.
-Students will illustrate their findings for a national
+Rationale- Using religious and non-religious texts student: build knowledge and develop skills in analysis and evaluation by thinking about who is responsible for looking after the world using evidence to support viewpoints Students will illustrate their findings for a national competition.

-Unit 7- Healthy Relationshins.
+Unit 7- Healthy Relationships.

-Themes: - Exploring different types of relationships, what types of behaviours are acceptable in different relationships Students will look at what makes a healthy relationship and what is deemed as an unhealthy relationship.
+Themes: - Exploring different types of relationships, what types of behaviours are acceptable in different relationships students will be the dents will look at what makes a healthy relationship and what is deemed as an unhealthy relationship.

-Rationale:- Human Relationships Sex Education enables

-students to enter into relationships with other people in our lives.
+Rationale:- Human Relationships Sex Education enables students to enter into relationships with other people in our lives.
 Our relationship with our own bodies is not casual but infused with the Holy Spirit.
-Allows students to develop a self-respect and love of self and helps students to develop a strong awareness of their own safety and nature of conpreparing students for academic success and an enduring appreciation for the real world
+Allows students to develop a self-respect and love of self and heins students to develop a strong awareness of their own safety and nature of consen